CALL FOR APPLICATIONS – Spring/Summer 2023

-Students may receive reimbursements for up to $500 for expenses.
+Students may receive grants of up to $500 for expenses.
 All full-time Penn graduate students enrolled in any school whose research focuses on social science approaches to race, ethnicity, or immigration in the United States or in other countries are eligible to apply.
 CSERI research support may be combined with funding from other programs.
 However, if a student has already received a CSERI grant for conference travel or training, they must wait a year to apply again.

 Examples of conference and training-related activities that may be funded include, but are not limited to:

 - Costs associated with methods training courses over the summer.

 The application packet for conference travel and methods training must include:

 - For a conference: An abstract for the conference paper, a notice of the conference acceptance, and a registration receipt.